rtmigo/skifts_py/README.md

 Words inside the `documents` list are considered ready-made feature identifiers.
 If your text needs preprocessing or stemming, this should be done separately.

+The ranking takes into account the frequency of words in the document and the rarity of words in the corpus.
+The word order in the document and the distance between words do not matter.

 ## Implementation details